robOcity/robocity.github.com/content/posts/college_towns_blog_post.md

 ### State Level Median Home Prices

 Let's see how values compare by state with New Mexico standing out as one of the housing markets during the recession.
-The violin plot shows the distribuion of home price values by town type for each state.
+The violin plot shows the distribution of home price values by town type for each state.

 ```python